jwsscott777/reuse-alerts/README.md

 # reuse-alerts

-You this pkg as you need for adding custom alerts
+Use this pkg as you need for adding custom alerts